Scarg/vue-swipeable/README.md

 ### Temporary Demo:
 [Link](https://scarg.github.io/vue-swipeable/)

-I just setup a temporary gh-pages with the same "configuration" object that you can find in the configuration section.
+I just set up a temporary gh-pages with the same "configuration" object that you can find in the configuration section.

 ## Configuration